arvinsim/artem/content/literary/the-war-of-art-book-review.md

 The first two parts of the book has some interesting ideas and information that you can use to apply to your life.
 They are useful when trying to get out of a rut or mental/creative block.

 It is the third part where I think it gets less interesting.
-By trying to use some concepts such as *muses* or *angels*, it gives off a "new age" feel.
+By trying to use some concepts such as muses or angels, it gives off a "new age" feel.

 Not to say that it is bad.
 But I went to read this book for some pragmatic concepts that can be applied directly.

 Whether you like it or not, this book is short so it is worth a try.

+## Rating

+7/10